mitdbg/datascienceclass/lab_1/README.md

 Finally, if you are working with a project partner you may choose to use just one of your usernames so that you can both work on the same copy of code.
 To do this, you will need to share your private key with your project partner ***by sending it to them via MIT's Slack or MIT's Outlook service***.
 Details for how to submit your code as a group will follow at the end of this README.

 ## 2. Creating Mirror of Course Repository
 In this section you will create a **private** mirror of the course repository under your user account on the EC2 instance.
-The steps involved are somewhat tedious, but you will only need to do them once, and then you will be able to `git pull` all future labs directly to your machine.
+(Do not create a public fork).
+The steps involved are somewhat tedious, but you will only need to do them once, and then you will be able to pull all future labs directly to your machine.

 1. To begin, you'll need to go to Github and create an empty **private** repository (see reference image below):
 - Do *not* add a README, gitignore, or license; this may create conflicts later